tsupplis/cpm86-crossdev/README.md

 - aztec c compiler version 3.4/3.40a (K&R legacy; the CP/M-86 library is provided as c86.lib, patched but otherwise left as-is)
 - rasm86/link86,lib86 DOS version from Digital Research
 - asm86.com  and gendef.com from Digital Research
-- cb86.exe and libraries from Digital Reasearch
+- cb86.exe and libraries from Digital Research
 - nasm netwide assembler
 - masm, link, asm, exe2bin, hex2bin from Microsoft (the version of masm in this repository has been patched to work with emu2 and other emulators, see https://github.com/tsupplis/pcdos11-hacking for details). asm.com and hex2bin.com have been rebuilt for modified sources at https://github.com/tsupplis/pcdos11-hacking .
 - Intel PL/M-86 3.30 compiler (plm86.exe), Intel ASM-86 assembler (asm86.exe), Intel linker (link.exe) and librarian (lib86.exe) and locator (loc86.exe) from the retroarchive (http://www.retroarchive.org/dos/lang/PLM8086Tools.zip).
 A real-world example of a CP/M-86 project written in PL/M-86 is available at (https://github.com/tsupplis/ccpm86-y2k).